gordonwatts/dataframe_expressions/README.md

 jetpt_in_gev = df.jets[df.jets.ptgev > 30].ptgev
 ```

-The prototype implementation is particularly fragile - but that is due to poor design rather than a techincal limitation.
+The prototype implementation is particularly fragile - but that is due to poor design rather than a technical limitation.

 ### Adding to the data model using an Alias

 This is a simple feature which allows you to invent short hand for more complex expressions.
-This mekes it easy to use.
+This makes it easy to use.
 Further, the backend never knows about these short-hand scripts - they are just substituted in on the fly as the DAG is built.
 For example, in the ATLAS experiment I to access jet pT in GeV i need to always divide by 1000.
 So:

 ```
 define_alias('', 'pt', lambda o: o.pt / 1000.0)